Individual Therapy

 The Initial Assessment

-The initial assessment is a gentle starting point where we get to know one another and explore whether working together feels right for you.
+After you get in touch, I'll organise an initial assessment with you.
+This is a gentle starting point where we get to know one another and explore whether working together feels right for you.
 During this, I’ll talk you through some of the practical aspects of therapy, including how I work, what you can expect from the process, and the responsibilities we both bring to our work together.
 It’s also a chance for you to get a sense of who I am and how I approach therapy, and to decide whether I feel like a good fit for you.

 I’ll ask some questions about your background, relationships, and personal history.
 This helps me build a fuller picture of who you are and what has shaped your experiences, and allows me to consider how best to support you.
-Most importantly, the initial assessment is your space to share what has brought you to therapy and what you’d like to work through.
-We’ll move at a pace that feels comfortable and respectful, and you’re always welcome to share as much or as little as you feel ready to.
+Most importantly, this is your space to share what has brought you to therapy and what you’d like to work through.
+We’ll move at a pace that's good for you, and you’re always welcome to share as much or as little as you feel ready to.

 Whatever you decide, I want you to feel supported in finding the right space for you.